 Delta Launching Boston To Madrid & Nice Flights In Summer 2026

 Every summer, we see the global US carriers announce new routes to Europe, given the amount of seasonal leisure demand that exists.
-Along those lines, Delta has just announced two new transatlantic flights for 2026, from one of its growing long haul hubs.
+A few days ago, Delta announced two new transatlantic flights for 2026, from one of its growing long haul hubs.
+I want to provide an update, as the schedules for these flights have just been published, and tickets should go on sale shortly.

 Delta adding two new Europe routes from Boston

-Delta has announced that it plans to add two new summer seasonal long haul routes from Boston Logan (BOS) as of the summer 2026 season:
+Delta has announced that it plans to add two new summer seasonal long haul routes from Boston Logan (BOS) as of the summer 2026 season, to Madrid (MAD) and Nice (NCE).

 Delta is launching two new routes to Europe

-Both routes will be operated by Airbus A330-900neos, featuring 281 seats, including 29 business class (Delta One) seats, 28 premium economy (Premium Select) seats, 56 extra legroom economy (Comfort+) seats, and 168 economy (Main Cabin) seats.
+Delta claims that both its Madrid and Nice flights will be operated by Airbus A330-900neos, featuring 281 seats, including 29 business class (Delta One) seats, 28 premium economy (Premium Select) seats, 56 extra legroom economy (Comfort+) seats, and 168 economy (Main Cabin) seats.
+However, as of now the flights have been loaded into the schedule as being operated by Airbus A330-300s.
+So we’ll see how that plays out.

 Delta One business class Airbus A330-900neo